junhuawa/junhuawa.github.io/_posts/kernel/2017-04-17-Kernel-Module-Disassemble.md

 Option 1:

     dmesg -n 8 // 8 is lowest level, it means all log higher then 8 will be printed to the console.

+### How to detect if a elf's debug symbols are stripped

+readelf --sections can show the sections in a elf file.

+readelf --sections binary_path | grep debug_info

+It is not trivial to say in general whether a binary was stripped or not, because there are different ways to strip a file.
+Essentially stripping removes some sections related to symbols and debugging.
+However, if you replace "debug_info" with "debug", you can see that there are still some debug-related sections left in standard binaries of Ubuntu distribution.